Is a Correction Looming Ahead for Dell Technologies Inc. (DELL)

 Morgan Stanley gave a rating of “Overweight” to DELL, setting the target price at $133 in the report published on August 27th of the current year.

-After a stumble in the market that brought DELL to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 1.02% of gains for the given period.
+After a stumble in the market that brought DELL to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -2.16% of loss for the given period.

 Insider Trading

-Sweet Thomas W, the Chief Financial Officer of Dell Technologies Inc., sale 281,818 shares at $95.43 during a trade that took place back on Sep 10, which means that Sweet Thomas W is holding 84,968 shares at $26,893,445 based on the most recent closing price.
+Dew Allison, the Chief Marketing Officer of Dell Technologies Inc., sale 68,543 shares at $105.00 during a trade that took place back on Sep 23, which means that Dew Allison is holding 134,750 shares at $7,197,015 based on the most recent closing price.

 Stock Fundamentals for DELL